Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: Further MIMIC-III Experiment Results

-Our results show no significant difference in non-private or DPSGD trained models when using BCE vs. $\ell(2)$ loss.
-We found substantial limitations to the DPSGD RPD accountant compared to the SOTA accounting method, PRV.
+Table \ref{tab:nonprivate-bn} compares results of the GRU-D non-private baseline for previous works and ours, specifically including BCE vs $\ell^2$ loss and with batch normalization vs. without.
+We see nearly identical results in our results for each prediction task across the the two loss functions and with/without batch normalization, except for one instance, $\ell^2$ loss with batch normalization is worse.
+GRU-D non-private baseline results of our method compared to previous works reside in Table \ref{tab:nonprivate-grud}.
+Our results are very close but slightly below Wang et al. \cite{wang2020mimic}, yet better than Suriyakumar et al. \cite{suriyakumar2021chasing}.
+The gains in GRU-D's performance of ours and Wang et al.'s results may be due to differences in data or other implementation details.
+Specifically, our hyperparameter search found that a hidden size of about 35-40 performed best, which is much smaller than the 67 hidden size of previous works \cite{suriyakumar2021chasing, che2018recurrent}.

 Our results show GRU-D, a much more expressive model than LR, does indeed surpass LR in AUC for non-private and each private training method in all experiments, respectively.
 This trend is seen in Che et al.\cite{che2018recurrent} and Wang et al. \cite{wang2020mimic}, but results are the inverse (LR is more accurate) in results of Suriyakumar et al. \cite{suriyakumar2021chasing}.

-We provide benchmark timing results for all three training methods.
-Our findings are that all private training methods are slower than non-private (expected), and that when including the time to compute the \texttt{noise_multiplier}, DPSGD is slower than ExpM+NF for both LR and GRU-D training.

-Our variance of the NFs' AUC distributions was less than in the Adult Data experiment.
-We include figures and discussion in the Appendix \ref{sec:appendix-box-plots}.